clock-rotate-leftReversing Firmware

 Task 2: Question 1 [Where does linuxrc link to?]

 Here we can perform an ls -la to list the directories and files within the root directory of the flash filesystem.
 Taking a look, we can see that linuxrc is symbolically linked to bin/busybox.
-The busybox binary contains common UNIX utilities into a small executable; thus each tool is a minimalist replacement for core utilities, specifically for Linux embedded systems 1.
+The busybox binary contains common UNIX utilities into a small executable; thus each tool is a minimalist replacement for core utilities, specifically for Linux embedded systems 1arrow-up-right.

 Task 2: Question 2 [What parent folder to mnt, opt, and var link to?] collapsed:: true